Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem: Tropical Types of Log Curves and their Moduli

+The data $(G,\pmb\sigma,\textbf{u},g)$ determines the tropical type of the family.
+Throughout this paper, we will exclusively work in genus $0$, so the genus function will always be the $0$ function, and we will suppress this in the notation from now on.
+Note that to each tropical type $\sigma$, we have the group $Aut(\sigma)$, whose elements are automorphisms of the graph $G_{\sigma}$ preserving the data of target cones, contact orders, and legs.

 Given a family of tropical curves $\Gamma_\sigma \rightarrow \sigma$, we also consider the tropical analogue of punctured log curves.
 Roughly speaking, these are families of tropical curves with possibly bounded legs.
-We call the fibers of these families tropical disks:
+The resulting metrized graphs will at times be referred to as tropical disks: